 In contrast to Maxine, Lotte and her husband cast withering silhouettes.
 Lotte’s padded-shoulder jackets and larger-than-life hair belie a meek personality.
 She is power-suited without power and it is only through inhabiting John Malkovich that she experiences authority.
 Lotte’s challenge is that she mistakenly aligns authority with maleness — a belief that she eventually overcomes.
 Craig, on the other hand, overcomes nothing.
 He believes he can inhabit Malkovich permanently and would, in fact, prefer to do so.
 Ironically, this low self-conception leads him toward destruction.
 The mistaken belief that happiness must be claimed (rather than discovered) is Craig’s tragedy.

-The beauty of Being John Malkovich is in its strange familiarity, presenting a world that is odd in its details but not so far from our own.
+Through an aesthetics of uncertainty, Being John Malkovich positions itself firmly within the borderlands of reality and fantasy.
+The beauty of this film is in its strange familiarity, presenting a world that is odd in its details but not so far from our own.
 Much like reality, uncertainty is the fabric of Being John Malkovich.
 And it is against this backdrop of sur-reality that the film asks some pertinent questions.
 What is self?
 What does it mean to be a walking, talking human being with this thing we call free will?
 Does free will exist?
-Or is it just a nice story we tell ourselves while we’re going about the motions?
+Or is it just a nice story we tell ourselves while we’re going through the motions?